OpenBotlist/obl/README.md

 # Dirs

-/src - the source code of aria <br>
+/aria - the source code of aria
 /website - the website of obl

 # Cool logos n stuff